ChRe777/CleanCode/README.md

 overcome to change your thinking from complicated one to a keep it simple thinking one.
 But this can be done.

+## Main Reason

+"You already know what I want you to know."

+I compare it with learn to write a proper letters in school in your first class.
+A teacher you knows how to write proper letters teach you how to write proper letters.
+You get a class book where you can see how proper letter looks like.
+So you know the end result.
+And you exercise to write proper letters by drawing it over a template letter in your book.
+On an exercise sheet you repaint a semitransparent letter.
+And you do this very often.

+The reason for that it that your brain is a neuronal network.
+You need to train and train it consciously until it goes into you subconscious mind.

+So most people never learned how to write proper code (class, methods, functions) they are basically learned it autodidact.
+They read some book but never exercise it proper.
+By only rewrite a proper code that already.

 ## Reasons (or excuses) for unclean code

 * Time pressure